-Ursa Minor has been important for navigation as it contains the North Celestial Pole (NCP).
-Currently, the constellation's brightest star Polaris (mag. +1.97) is only three quarters of a degree from the NCP thereby providing a convenient marker.
+Ursa Minor has been important for navigation since it contains the North Celestial Pole (NCP).
+Currently, the constellation's brightest star Polaris (mag. +1.97) is only three quarters of a degree from the NCP, thereby providing a convenient marker.
 Polaris is slowly edging nearer and on March 24, 2100 it will be less than half a degree removed.
 After that it gradually moves away.

-Like Ursa Major the main seven stars of Ursa Minor form - although noticeably fainter - the handle of a ladle.
-The bowl contains second and third magnitude stars Kochab (β UMi) and Pherkad (γ UMi) which collectively are known as the guardians of the pole.
-The remaining members of the group are fainter - down to fifth magnitude - but do provide a useful sky darkness check scale.
-On good nights all seven stars can be seen.
+Like Ursa Major, the main seven stars of Ursa Minor form the handle of a ladle.
+The bowl contains second magnitude Kochab (β UMi) and third magnitude Pherkad (γ UMi), which are collectively known as the guardians of the pole.
+The remaining members of the group are fainter, down to fifth magnitude, but do provide a useful sky darkness check scale.
+On good nights all seven stars can be seen with the naked eye.

 From locations north of latitude 25N, the constellation is circumpolar and therefore never sets.
-For those living south of 25S, it always remains below the horizon and can't be seen.
+For those living south of 25S, it always remains below the horizon and can never be seen.

 Bright Star, Multiple Star, Variable Star

 Polaris (alpha Ursa Minoris - α UMi) - is a multiple star system, combined mag. +1.97, that's 434 light-years from Earth.
-The main component is a type F7Ib yellow-white Cepheid type supergiant that varies slightly by 0.05 magnitudes over a period of 4 days, too small a change to be noticed visually.
-A small 80mm (3.1 inch) refractor at 75x easily reveals a mag. +8.7 yellow-white dwarf companion that was discovered by William Herschel in 1780.
+The main component is a F7Ib yellow-white Cepheid type supergiant that varies slightly by 0.05 magnitudes over a period of 4 days; too small a change to be noticed visually.
+A small 80mm (3.1 inch) refractor at 75x easily reveals a mag. +8.7 yellow-white dwarf companion, which was discovered by William Herschel in 1780.
 Separation is 18 arc seconds.